 During this time, it is very important we balance Vata by following these balancing activities:

-Then, as we proceed into the winter months (Dec – mid Feb), it’s wetter and colder outside giving rise to Kapha in the environment as the water element increases, causing Vata to decrease a little for the same reason.
+Then, as we proceed into the winter months (Dec – mid-Feb), it’s wetter and colder outside giving rise to Kapha in the environment as the water element increases, causing Vata to decrease a little for the same reason.
 These are natural responses of nature.
-The rise of Kapha in the body produces effects like congestion in nose and chest, loss of appetite, and possible heaviness in the body since Kapha elements, water and earth, are considered heavy.
+The rise of Kapha in the body produces effects like congestion in the nose and chest, loss of appetite, and possible heaviness in the body since Kapha elements, water, and earth, are considered heavy.

 The flu is a combination of Vata and Kapha.
 When Vata from the previous months is unbalanced and untethered it starts freezing Kapha.
-Thus, Kapha symptoms become more severe accompanied with headaches, more congestion in chest or nose, body aches and malaise.
+Thus, Kapha symptoms become more severe accompanied by headaches, more congestion in the chest or nose, body aches, and malaise.
 But, if we were able to maintain Vata balance in the previous months, our transition in Autumn to Winter months would be more manageable because controlled Vata won’t have much of its drying, freezing effect on the already increased Kapha in the Winter.
-Therefore, management of Vata with above mentioned suggestions are very important to fight the flu!
+Therefore, the management of Vata with the above-mentioned suggestions is very important to fight the flu!

 Below are Kapha balancing activities.